FireMario211/Prism-Menu/about.md

 This mod menu also provides unique features not present in most mod menus, here are a few examples.
 ## Tons of different mods
 * Prism Menu by default comes with a lot of mods / hacks that are in most mod menus!
 While the current amount is low, I plan on adding more as I update this mod.
-## Custom Theming
+## Custom Themes
 * You can use the set themes present here, or create/import your own theme!
-* Currently, there are 2 themes available: `Future Dark` and `Catppuccin`, but you can create your own theme and share it with others!
+* Currently, there are 2 themes available: `Future Dark`, `Light`, & `Catppuccin`, but you can create your own theme and share it with others!
 ![Theme Example](firee.PrismMenu/Screenshot2.png)
-## Multiple Language (Half way done)
+## Multi-Language Support
 * Prism Menu supports more languages than **English,** it supports **Spanish**, **French**, **Portuguese** (Brazilian), **German**, **Russian**, **Czech**, and many more!
 ## Cross Platform
 * Prism Menu is available on `Windows`, `Mac`, and `Android`!